For most of us, the first time hearing about the theremin went something like this…

 However, before you scroll down toward that Amazon link…hear me out first.

 You see, the Zep Theremin, unlike the previous theremins we’ve seen, only has a single (pitch) antenna.
+Which is actually quite common on less expensive theremins.

-Which is fine for making cool Jimmy-like effects, but NOT fine if you ever want to play one of those walking bass lines like in the video we saw earlier.
+Which is fine for making cool Jimmy-like effects.
+But NOT fine if you ever want to play one of those walking bass lines like in the video we saw earlier.

 3 More Burns Theremins